September 23, 2020

 Floyd has come to believe there is genuine power in the act of giving, and Floyd even gave this interviewer – a non-veteran whose idea of combat is weedwacking – a challenge coin that brought the point home.
 The challenge coin itself typifies the spirit of giving and the bond among veterans.
 Given to vets by fellow vets as well as by presidents, this coin, when presented, buys favor from other coin holders, regardless of circumstance.

-Cementing the bond among CVMA members is the common interest in all
+Cementing the bond among CVMA members is the common interest in all things motorcycle.

 Today, CVMA serves over 22,000 veterans nationwide, with chapters in all 50 states, plus hundreds more members overseas in places like South Korea and Germany.

 Originally, in the Vermont Chapter of CVMA, it was just member dues that went to vets and it was only a few hundred dollars each year.
 In 2009, Kathleen, Floyd’s wife, came up with idea of a fundraiser at the Champlain Valley Exposition.
 A raffle of just five items raised $10,000 the first year.
 “We couldn’t stop people from buying raffle tickets,” says Floyd.
 “They kept coming back for more!”